 Note that many courses, particularly those that are graduate level, may require instructor and departmental approval.

 All courses taken for the E&I Minor must be taken for a letter grade.
-Students must earn at least a C- in each course used for the minor.
-Lower division transfer credits for courses that are clearly equivalent in scope and content to lower division Rady School courses required for the E&I minor will be accepted from regionally accredited United States institutions and from foreign institutions recognized by the Rady School of Management.
-Up to eight units of upper-division courses applied toward the E&I minor will not count toward major requirements for another department.
+Students must earn at least a C- or better in each course used for the minor.
+Lower-division transfer credits for courses that are clearly equivalent in scope and content to lower-division Rady School courses required for the E&I minor will be accepted from regionally accredited United States institutions and from foreign institutions recognized by the Rady School of Management.
+Up to eight units of upper-division courses applied toward the E&I minor may overlap between majors and minors.

-* Students majoring in International Studies - International Business cannot earn a minor in Entrepreneurship & Innovation.
+Students majoring in International Studies - International Business and Business Psychology cannot declare a minor in Entrepreneurship & Innovation.
 Students who have declared the Entrepreneurship and Innovation minor, cannot declare the Business minor due to overlap of core requirements.

-The Enterpreneurship & Innovation Minor is geared toward students who like to brainstorm business ideas, work well in teams, and enjoy testing their "pitch" skills in front of potential investors.
+The Entrepreneurship & Innovation Minor is geared toward students who like to brainstorm business ideas, work well in teams, and enjoy testing their "pitch" skills in front of potential investors.